 Heroin detox

-Medication assisted treatment (MAT) for heroin addiction
+Medication-assisted treatment (MAT) for heroin addiction

 Buprenorphine (Suboxone®) treatment